-■he Central Bank of Nigeria finally liberalised the market after 15 months of pegging the currency. of the FX market's evolution ever since and where is the market at
+The Central Bank of Nigeria finally liberalised the market (in 2016) after fifteen (15) months of pegging the currency.
+What is your assessment of the FX market's evolution ever since and where is the market at today?

 A: Let us start with a bit of history to put things in context.
 The Central Bank of Nigeria (CBN) liberalised the foreign exchange market with the introduction of the inter-bank FX market in 1986.
-So we can say the FX market was born in 1986, exactly 30 years ago.
-One expects some maturity from a 30-year old market.
-In the 30 years, the market has sailed through its global competitiveness profile in phases primarily motivated by market practitioners i.e. bank treasurers.
-The treasurers, through its reputable association, the Financial Markets Dealers Association (FMDA), previously known as the Money Market Association of Nigeria (MMAN), commenced phase two (2) of concerted market development work in 1995/1996, with the introduction of the two-way quoting system, spot fixing (the Nigeria Inter-bank Foreign Exchange Fixing (NIFEX)) and interbank trading of hedging products.
-The market had been punctuated in 1994 by the regulation of the market but the government learnt from the anomaly and after 12 months, introduced a more liberalised market than we previously had.
-They also had the wisdom to reintroduce the market, then tagged Autonomous Foreign Exchange Market, through a decree - the Foreign Exchange (Monitoring and Miscellaneous Provisions) Decree 1995 (now Act 2004).
-There is a significance to this.
-It was surprising - maybe shocking in fact - that despite the existence of an Act, the CBN managed to introduce a currency peg without a circular over a period of 15 months!
-That is a pointer to the state of our financial markets, banking industry and rule of law.
-Moving along, we have all the market stakeholders - banks' CEOs, ex-banks' CEOs. corporate giants, lawyers, ex-CBN governors, top economists/financial market commentators (Bismarck Rewane, Dovin Salami, Zeal Akaraiwe, et al), the Nigerian Economic Summit Group (NESG), the FMDA and the media, especially BusinessDay Media, to thank for highlighting the pitfalls from the CBN's action and encouraging a return to a liberalised market.
-After 15 months, the CBN finally liberalised the market, in June this year, with a the Nigerian economy.
-However, one its actions? acceptance of the market operations, have not aligned with the philosophy of liberalisation.
+So we can say the FX market was born in 1986, exactly thirty (30) years ago.
+One expects some aturity from a 30-year old market.
+In the thirty (30) years, the market has sailed through their global competitiveness profile in phases primarily motivated by market practitioners i.e. bank treasurers.
+The treasurers through their reputable association, Financial Markets Dealers Association (FMDA), previously known as the Money Market Association of Nigeria (MMAN), commenced phase two (2) of concerted market development work in 1995/1996, with the introduction of the twoway quoting system, spot fixing (the Nigeria Inter-bank Foreign Exchange Fixing (NIFEX)) and inter-bank trading of hedging products.
+The market had been punctuated in 1994 by the regulation of the market but the government learnt from the anomaly and, after twelve (12) months ntroduced a more liberalised market than we previously had.
+They also had the wisdom to reintroduce the market, then tagged Autonomou Foreign Exchange Market, through a decree - the Foreign Exchange (Monitoring and Miscellaneous Provisions) Decree 1995 (now Act 2004) There is a significance to this.
+It was surprising - maybe shocking in fact that despite the existence of an Act, the CBN managed to introduce a currency peg without a circular over a period of fifteen (15) months!
+That is a pointer to the state of our financial markets, banking industry and rule

+Moving along, we have all the market stakeholders - banks' CEOs. exbanks' CEOs, corporate giants, lawyers, ex-CBN governors, top nists/financial market commentators (Bismarck Rewane, Doyi Salami, Zeal Akaraiwe, et al), the Nigerian Economic Summit Group (NESG), the FMDA and the media, especially BusinessDay Media, to thank for highlighting the pitfalls from the CBN's action and encouraging a return to a liberalised market.
+After fifteen (15) months, the CBN finally liberalised the market, in June 2016, with the world-class Revised Guidelines for the Operation of the Nigerian Inter-bank Foreign Exchange Market.
+This is probably the best Guidelines published by the CBN and the most ideal for the Nigerian economy.
+However, one must say the supporting structures, regulation and regulatory appetite/acceptance of the market operations, have not aligned with the philosophy of liberalisation.
 Regulatory appetite for attendant initial signs of market failure has been low and challenging to deliver on the Guidelines.
 Market participants are asking questions on the strategy and wondering how many more self-inflicting injuries we are willing to add on to our challenge.
-The first three months have been below par, and without mincing words, the current FX market is illiquid as a result of low market confidence caused by lack of transparency and credible price formation.
-The spot market is disappointingly highly fragmented in the range of \$/305 to \$/360 and this may be even conservative.
+The first three (3) months have been below par, and without mincing words, the current FX market is illiquid as a result of low market confidence caused by lack of transparency and credible price formation.
+The spot market is disappointingly highly fragmented in the range of \$/N305 to \$/N360 and this may be even of